esyede/rakit/packages/docs/data/packages.md

 ```

 ### Method 2: Manual

-To remove a package manually, follow these steps:

 1. **Reset database migrations** (if the package has migrations)
    - Run SQL to drop the tables created by the package